Obama to make landmark visit to Myanmar this month

 The heads of government of China, Japan, Russia and other countries are also expected in Cambodia for the meetings.

+Obama will also visit Thailand while in Asia, the White House said.

-(Additional reporting by Ben Blanchard in Beijing; Writing by Matt Spetalnick and Alan Raybould; Editing by Peter Cooney and Robert Birsel)
+(Writing by Matt Spetalnick and Alan Raybould; Editing by Robert Birsel and Peter Cooney)